Paveloom/old_wiki/src/md/Skills/Work with video/Uploading video/LBRY/Transcoding a video for LBRY before uploading.md

 One may select optimal CRF values by performing tests on a sample of the target file with a faster preset.
 The average bitrate of the transcoded test file should be close (on the left side) to the target bitrate.
-The CRF value of 17 is sufficient to produce a video with an indistinguishable quality (using a slow preset).
+The CRF value of 17 is sufficient to produce a video with indistinguishable quality (using a slow preset).
 Note that with a fixed CRF value, the target bitrate may not always be reached, and the encoder will use more bits if necessary.